sheetdb/slate/source/includes/_restful_api.md

 * `offset` - row from which it should start (how many rows to skip)
 * `sort_by` - the column you want to sort by
 * `sort_order` - sort in `asc` or `desc` order
-* `sort_method` - if you want to search by date, set this parameter to `date`, it will automatically detect the date format
+* `sort_method` - if you want to sort by date, set this parameter to `date`, it will automatically detect the date format

 ## GET - Keys